China stocks rise to 1-month high amid signs of capital inflows

 ** European Union chief Ursula von der Leyen and French President Emmanuel Macron met Chinese President Xi Jinping in Beijing.
 In the closely-watched talks, Macron said the West must engage China to help end the Ukraine crisis and prevent "spiralling" tensions that could split global powers into warring blocs.

-** Property .CSI399965 shares rose amid optimism of a gradual recovery of a sector pounded by Beijing's deleveraging campaign.
-Healthcare stocks .CSI300HC jumped 2.7%.
+** Property shares soared amid optimism of a gradual recovery of a sector pounded by Beijing's deleveraging campaign.
+Healthcare stocks jumped 2.8%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.